 Looking at images digitally and physically is different.
 In a printed image, you get to enjoy all the details in the image as a whole and above all, it helps you to become a better photographer.
-As landscape photographers, all the work you put into creating beautiful landscape photographs pays off when you see the beautiful prints out of the printer and it takes you back to the moment you photographed them.
+As landscape photographers, all the work you put into creating beautiful landscape photographs pays off when you see the beautiful fine art prints out of the printer, and it takes you back to the moment you photographed them.

-The aim here is to help photographers prepare their landscape images for printing purposes, but the information here can be applied to printing all types of photographs.
+The aim is to help photographers prepare their landscape images for printing purposes, but the information here can be applied to printing all types of photographs.

-Some Basic Facts to Keep in Mind:
+Some Basic Facts To Keep In Mind:

-- Crop the image to get the composition right and to remove unwanted elements if you did not do that in your camera while shooting.
+- Crop the image to get the composition right and remove unwanted elements if you did not do that in your camera while shooting.
 Also, crop it to the aspect ratio that you are planning to print as otherwise, there are chances that your image could be stretched, compressed or you may lose the edges.

 Calibrating Your Monitor: